AngelaLoftus/professional-readme-generator/README.md

 * GIVEN a command-line application that accepts user input
 - WHEN user is prompted for information about their application repository
-- THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+- THEN a high-quality, professional README.md is generated with the title of their project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions

 - WHEN user enters their project title
 - THEN this is displayed as the title of the README